ANANTH-SWAMY/redis-from-scratch/README.md

 # Redis from scratch
-Stripped down of redis written as a hobby project.
+Stripped down version of redis written as a hobby project.

 ## Supported commands
 - PING